renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_link/README.md

 icpx ... main.cpp mul.so add.so -o main.exe
 ```

-### Using the multi-aocx flows

-- Only libraries that changed needs to be recompiled
-- Loads all libraries at runtime therefore generates a smaller binary
-- All libraries are loaded to memory therefore not scalable
-- Recommended for smaller designs with few aocxs

 ## Key Concepts
+The `dynamic_link` flow method requires the user to separate the host and device code into separate files.
+It creates shared libraries for each device code file and loads all libraries to the memory, only recommended for small design with few aocxs.

-## Building the `device_link` Tutorial
+## Building the `dynamic_link` Tutorial

 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script located in